msarnowski/github-issues-app-layout/README.md

 To center the main "window" horizontally and vertically `dislpay: flexbox` is used.
 If browser compatibility is a concern, `display: table` and additional markup with `display: table-cell` can be used.

 Layout is flexible.
-It is far from being truly responsive but it will work well when browser window is smaller than `650px` width and `500px` height.
+It is not truly responsive but it will work well when browser window is smaller than `650px` width and `500px` height.
 It is done again with Flexbox.
 The alternative for horizontal scaling will be making columns proportional with percentage width or calculating `.content` (right column) width with CSS calc() function e.g. `calc(100% - 150px)`.

 ## Scroll bar